 Due to cost, silk is often blended with other materials such as wool.
-Silk's natural sheen provides a beautiful contrast against the matte finish of wool and is often used to outline or highlight a pattern to enhance a rug's design.
+Silk's natural sheen provides a beautiful contrast to the matte finish of wool and is often used to outline or highlight a pattern to enhance a rug's design.

 There are many other materials that can be woven into area rugs, with some of the most popular being synthetic.
 Examples are nylon, polyester, polypropylene (olefin), acrylic and viscose.
 Polypropylene is an excellent substitute for wool when the rug is used in a damp or high-traffic area.
 It is stain-resistant, easy to clean, water-resistant and incredibly durable.

 Oriental rugs are often the first style that comes to mind when talking about area rugs.
 These rugs frequently feature beautifully ornate patterns with medallions, scrolls, flowers or animal motifs.
 The palette of colors is extensive, ranging from the soft pastels of an Aubusson to the rich reds, blues and golds of a Serapi.
 No matter the style, a traditional rug brings timeless elegance to any space.

 Almost as popular today are contemporary and transitional rugs.
 These styles also come in many colors and patterns including solid, textural, floral and geometric.
 A transitional rug can bring interest to a room with highly traditional furnishings or add warmth to a modern space.
 Contemporary rugs can make a bold statement with patterns or provide a muted foundation and backdrop for modern art or furnishings.